 - Ability to manage clusters that may not be reachable due to network policies locally

 - Comes with preinstalled tools

 This last part is my favourite feature as it comes preloaded with some of the coolest tools including Helm, k9s, kubectx and common kubectl-aliases.

 Interestingly you can run webkubectl as a Docker command:

 $ docker run --name="webkubectl" -p 8080:8080 -e GOTTY_CREDENTIAL=user01:password02 -d --privileged kubeoperator/webkubectl

 For this demo we will install Webkubectl on Civo Kubernetes as a deployment.
 It will use basic authentication, so you might want to secure access to it more robustly for any non-test deployment.

 Step 1: Create a Civo Kubernetes cluster

 We'll use Civo Kubernetes, which is based on K3s, to experiment with this quickly.
 If you don’t yet have an account, sign up here.
-You could also use any other Kubernetes cluster you have access to.

 Create a new cluster from the UI (you can also use Civo CLI)